Looking for ways to entertain your kids this summer that don’t break the bank?

 - Step 1: Discuss with your kids what they want to do this summer (similar to a summertime bucket list).

-- Step 2: Have you kids cut out images and words out of magazines (or print pictures from your computer) of activities that they love and are inspired by.
+- Step 2: Have you kids cut out images and words out of magazines you have at home (or print free pictures from your computer) of activities that they love and are inspired to try.
 Images that help them create summertime goals.
 For example if you talked about swimming, find an image of a pool or the ocean.

 - Step 3: Design your vision board.
 Choose where to put all of the images.
+Next add color and your own personal touch to the board.
+Get out all of the markers, glitter, crayons and other art supplies you have at home.
 Be creative and have fun!